 The ability to communicate in a variety of modes in more than one language is essential to the concept of an international education that promotes multilingualism and intercultural understanding, both of which are central to the IB mission.
 Within the IB Middle Years Programme at Good Shepherd Lutheran College we provide opportunity for our students to become multilingual and express themselves confidently in more than one language.
 It is our firm belief that the acquisition of a second language broadens our student’s worldview and provides them with greater opportunities beyond their school life.

-Within the Middle Years Programme at Good Shepherd Lutheran College we have one class of French per year level, one class of Japanese per year level and three classes of German per year level.
-To ensure that students have the opportunity to become proficient in the language they have applied for after completing the language carousel, the IB has stipulated that students are required to study this language the entire way through to the end of Year 10.
-The only way in which a student can transition from one language to another is by achieving a satisfactory proficiency of Phase 4 language development, as this point, students may then transition to a different language offered by our College.
+Within the Middle Years Programme at Good Shepherd Lutheran College we allocate students to the Language Acquisition of French or German which is determined by the students prior experience and availability.
+To ensure that students have the opportunity to become proficient in the target language, the IB stipulates that students are required to study the same language the entire way through their MYP journey to the end of Year 10.
+The only way in which a student can transition from one language to another is by achieving a satisfactory proficiency of Phase 4 language development.
+At this point, students may then transition to a different language offered by the College.

 Movement that occurs for students within Language Acquisition is through the promotion to a higher phase.
 For example, when a student has reached the learning expectations for Phase 1 within the language they are studying, they will be promoted to Phase 2.
 To ensure our students are given sufficient opportunity to become proficient in the language they are studying, we only allow forward movement between the phases.
 Each decision for Language Acquisition phase promotion is an evidence-based and well-considered move made by Language Acquisition teachers in consultation with the Language Acquisition Coordinator.